How To Eat Right Dining Out

 Restaurant Whole Food Options

-Finding good grains can be very challenging.
-With very few exceptions, grains, pastas, breads, cereals, rice, and any other carbs you can think of are processed outside of the restaurant they are being served in.
+With very few exceptions, grains, pastas, breads, cereals, rice, cakes and any other carbs you can think of are processed prior to arriving at the restaurant they are being served in.

 I much prefer sweet potatoes when available.
 Brown rice can be found only occasionally.
 Oatmeal and shredded wheat are good grain breakfast items.

-Other than that, almost no carbohydrates are whole food in restaurants.
+Other than that, almost no carbohydrates served in restaurants are whole foods.
 Corn is whole grain all the time, so polenta, corn-on-the-cob and corn muffins may be a good compromise option.

 Restaurant Chains Use Pre-Cooked Meats